tinyplex/tinybase/site/guides/3_schemas_and_persistence/4_persisting_data.md

 ## Types Of Persisters

 Creating a Persister for a Store depends on the choice of underlying storage where the data is to be stored.
+Options (in separately installed modules)
-Options include:
+include:

-- The createSessionPersister function, which returns a Persister that uses the browser's session storage.
+- The createSessionPersister function (in the persister-browser module) returns a Persister that uses the browser's session storage.
-- The createLocalPersister function, which returns a Persister that uses the browser's local storage.
+- The createLocalPersister function (in the persister-browser module) returns a Persister that uses the browser's local storage.
-- The createRemotePersister function, which returns a Persister that uses a remote server.
+- The createRemotePersister function (in the persister-remote module) returns a Persister that uses a remote server.
-- The createFilePersister function, which returns a Persister that uses a local file (in an appropriate environment).
+- The createFilePersister function (in the persister-file module) returns a Persister that uses a local file (in an appropriate environment).

 There is also a way to developer custom Persisters of your own, which we describe in the Custom Persistence guide.